Fairy-09/HECO/README.md

 2. Run 'Result_process.py' to generate graphs about forecasting results.

 # License
-If you need to use it, please star and fork first.
+If you want to use it, please star and fork first.
 The source code is free for research and education use only.
 Any commercial use should get formal permission first.